Mawnan Park (formerly known as Mawnan Junior Playing Field)

 Like the heavens above.”

-Stay connected with us on social media for the latest news on the Mawnan Junior Playing Field Facebook page.
+Stay connected with us on social media for the latest news on the Mawnan Park Facebook page.

 *The Community Capacity Fund is part of the Good Growth Programme, which is delivering the UK Shared Prosperity Fund in Cornwall and Isles of Scilly.